What is Fraxel Laser Treatment ?

 Before Fraxel laser treatment, there were two types of available laser treatments.
 Fully ablative laser treatment involves vaporization of entire layers of skin cells at a very high temperature.
 This treatment is very effective but requires a healing period.
 The Fraxel re:store laser is almost a hybrid but does not remove skin.
 Instead the laser beams create tiny columns of intense heat which cause the skin to go into repair mode, improving texture, color and creating a collagen building response.

-Fraxel treatments strive to offer a measure of the effectiveness of ablative lasers with the benefits of the gentler, non-ablative lasers.
+Fraxel treatments strive to offer for Orange County patients a measure of the effectiveness of ablative lasers with the benefits of the gentler, non-ablative lasers.

 What are the Benefits of Fraxel Laser Treatments?